Galactros/Change-Docker-Default-Range-Ip/README.md

 # Change-Docker-Default-Range-Ip
-Steps in linux for change default range ip in docker and docker-compose
+Steps in linux for change default range ip in docker and docker-compose.

 1. **Stop docker service**